yjingj/BGW-xWAS-SS/README.md

 ## Input Files

-Input files of **BGW-TWAS** tool are all tab-seperated text files with pre-defined formats:
+Input files of **BGW-TWAS** tool are all tab-seperated text files:

-1. Reference transcriptomic data include gene expression file, genotype files of training samples, and a list of filenames for training genotype files, which are required for training Bayesian gene expression prediction models to estimate **cis-** and **trans-** eQTL effect sizes (weights) and their corresponding posterior causal probabilities for being an eQTL.
+* Reference transcriptomic data include gene expression file, genotype files of training samples, and a list of filenames for training genotype files, which are required for training Bayesian gene expression prediction models to estimate **cis-** and **trans-** eQTL effect sizes and their corresponding posterior causal probabilities of being an eQTL.
-2. Individual-level GWAS data of test samples include genotype VCF files for test samples, a list of filenames for test genotype VCF files, and a phenotype file for test samples.
+* Individual-level GWAS data of test samples include genotype VCF files for test samples, a list of filenames for test genotype VCF files, and a phenotype file for test samples.
-3. Summary-level GWAS data include a text file of Z-score statistics by single variant GWAS test.
+* Summary-level GWAS data include a text file of Z-score statistics by single variant GWAS test.

-### 1. Gene Expression File for Training
+### 1. Training Gene Expression File

-A file containing gene expression levels for training samples as in `./Example/ExampleData/Gene_Exp_example.txt`, with one gene per row, and one sample per column starting from the 6th column.
+* A file containing gene expression levels of training samples as in `./Example/ExampleData/Gene_Exp_example.txt`, with one gene per row, and one sample per column starting from the 6th column.
 The first five columns are required to be gene annotation information including chromosome number, starting position, ending position, Gene ID, and Gene Name or second set of Gene ID.
-The gene expression levels in this file should be the residuals of a linear regression model that regresses out other confounding variables such as age, sex, top 5 genotype PCs from the `log2(normalized_read_counts)` of raw RNAseq data.
+* The gene expression levels in this file should be the residuals of a linear regression model that regresses out other confounding variables such as age, sex, top 5 genotype PCs from the `log2(normalized_read_counts)` of raw RNAseq data.

-An example of one gene and first 6 columns is as follows:
+* Example row of the first 6 columns of gene `ABCA7` is as follows:

 | CHROM |	GeneStart |	GeneEnd |	    TargetID     | GeneName |	 ROS20275399 |
 | ----- | --------- | ------- | ---------------- | -------- | ------------ |